Web Extra: Plan an Ombre Effect in a Denim Quilt

 To make the quilt you need an equal number of denim circles and cotton squares.
 How many you start with depends on the finished size you desire.
 The denim circles are folded and stitched to form frames around the cotton squares.
 The decorative stitching that creates the frames, can be seen from the wrong side and results in a fabulous quilt on both sides.

-Here’s the front and back of the finished quilt we showed in the article.
+Here’s the front and back of the finished quilt:

 For the purposes of this web article, I’ll work with 35 squares instead of 70 (as in the article) to make the squares easier to see in the photos.
 I’ve found it helpful to cut several spare squares to enable adjustments to the quilt design until the arrangement is pleasing.
 Adjusting the squares is a personal choice.
 What I like may not be pleasing to you, and visa-versa.